 4. Update your graphics driver

-Your graphics card is one of the core components of your computer.
-And your graphics driver is essential for getting top performance from your GPU.
-When you have an issue of black screen in Warzone at launch, your outdated or faulty graphics driver might be the culprit.
+Your graphics driver is essential for getting top performance from your GPU.
+When you have an issue of black screen in Warzone, your outdated graphics driver can be the culprit.
 To fix it, you need to update your graphics driver.
 This is pretty necessary, especially if you can’t remember when was the last time you updated it.

 Option 1: Manually update your graphics driver

 If you’re familiar with computer hardware, you can update your graphics driver manually by going to the manufacturer’s official website: